 I love how healthier food options has fast become the norm with the ingredients no longer as difficult to find!
 Not so long ago it was difficult to find lot's of these ingredients in the stores and now so many places are stocking a variety.
 That meas that there is no longer any excuse to eat healthy and prepare wholesome nutritious meals for your family.

 That nutty taste and texture gets you cleaning the bowl.
 Like many grains (even though this is actually a seed) quinoa is the base for many meals.
 Also a lighter healthier substitute for perhaps rice or pasta.

 I remember the first time I cooked quinoa and I rinsed it under a running tap and then I noticed that while rinsing the water foamed.
 My curiosity was peaked so a little of Google was happening and that's where I educated myself in this seed.
 So there is something called saponin which covers the quinoa in an effort to protect the quinoa from pests, however it also causes a bitter taste when cooked that's why we rinse it and that's why you will see a little foamy water.

-Also, as a side note, for me its practice to rinse dry ingredients that come in packages.
+Also, as a side note, for me its practice to rinse dry ingredients that come in packages, like lentils.